kheffah/metagenome_assignment/metagenomic_exercise.md

      kraken --db /home/Shared/IBS574/TDR-metagenome-practical/minikraken_20141208 --fastq-input --gzip-compressed --classified-out ./krak_classified_reads --paired <FILE1>.fastq.gz <FILE2>.fastq.gz > ./kraken_out
      kraken-report --db /home/Shared/IBS574/TDR-metagenome-practical/minikraken_20141208 ./kraken_out > kraken_report

+_(The first command could take more than an hour to run so you might want to run between the class sessions.)_

 Take a look through the three output files you have created (krak\_classified\_reads, kraken.out, kraken\_report) and try to understand what they are.
 The projects may have hits against the biodefense pathogens *Bacillus anthracis* and *Yersinia pestis*.
-Write a UNIX pipeline or a short ad hoc python script (or combination) that identifies the reads that map to these pathogens.
+Write a UNIX pipeline or a short ad hoc python/R script (or combination of both) that identifies the reads that map to these pathogens.
 Save them in a FASTA and run a BLAST search against the NCBI database.
 Do these reads have their best match against the biodefense pathogens, or could they come from close relatives?

 _(Hint: it will be helpful to find the NCBI Taxonomy ID associated with each species.
 This can be found in the kraken\_report file.
 The fourth column is the taxonomic rank ('S' is for species) and the fiftth column is the NCBI